 Table of contents

-To be eligible for a PCO licence you need to pass the following criteria:
+To be eligible for a PCO licence, you need to meet the following requirements:

 TfL states that in order to apply for a PCO licence, you must be of good character, so they require you to take an enhanced criminal records check from the Disclosure and Barring Service (DBS).

 DBS checks are only valid for three months, but you can save time and money in the long run if you sign up to the DBS update service.
 This lets you keep your DBS certificate up to date while allowing employers to access it online, with your consent.
 This only costs £13 – significantly cheaper than the ~£60 fee you’d otherwise have to pay for every new background check.

 TIP: You can save time and money if you sign up to the DBS update service.
 This lets you keep your DBS certificate up to date while allowing employers to access it online, with your consent.
 This only costs £13, significantly cheaper than the ~£60 fee you’d otherwise have to pay for every new disclosure.